alirezarpi/air-net-led/README.md

 `----------------------------------------------------------------`

-NOTE: Tested on Asus Laptops -Ubuntu-
+NOTE: Tested on Asus Laptops -Debian Base-

 Hope you enjoy